gguillotte/mdsrd5/mdsrd5.md

 ***Ammunition.*** You can use a weapon that has the ammunition property to make a ranged attack only if you have ammunition to fire from the weapon.
 Each time you attack with the weapon, you expend one piece of ammunition.
 Drawing the ammunition from a quiver, case, or other container is part of the attack (you need a free hand to load a one-handed weapon).
 At the end of the battle, you can recover half your expended ammunition by taking a minute to search the battlefield.

-If you use a weapon that has the ammunition property to make a melee attack, you treat the weapon as an improvised weapon (see [Improvised Weapons](#improvised-weapons) later in the section).
+If you use a weapon that has the ammunition property to make a melee attack, you treat the weapon as an improvised weapon (see "[Improvised Weapons](#improvised-weapons)" later in the section).
 A sling must be loaded to deal any damage when used in this way.

 ***Finesse.*** When making an attack with a finesse weapon, you use your choice of your Strength or Dexterity modifier for the attack and damage rolls.
 You must use the same modifier for both rolls.